 “I identify as Gay”

-Jake is also a CCNY representative on the CUNY LGBTQI+ Council.
-He serves as co-chair of the Outreach & Online Presence Subcommittee and member of the CUNY LGBTQI+ Student Conference Subcommittee.
+Jake is also a CCNY representative for the CUNY LGBTQIA+ Consortium and the CUNY LGBTQI+ Council.
+On the Council, he serves as co-chair of the Outreach & Online Presence Subcommittee and member of the CUNY LGBTQI+ Student Conference Subcommittee.

 Tom Peele